-Join Paul Taggart for an in-depth discussion in this video Picking a subject for a photo story, part of Photojournalism and Photo Essay Fundamentals.
+Join Paul Taggart for an in-depth discussion in this video Picking a subject for a photo story, part of Learning Photojournalism and Photo Essays.

 - The most important decision you're going to make…when starting a photo project is actually deciding…what the subject matter of your photo story is.…If it's a work assignment,…it will be up to the editor or client.…So I'm going to speak more about for a personal project.…If you're going to do a personal photo essay…or a photo story, the first thing…you're going to have to do is decide…what is it you're going to take a picture of.…Where are you going to stand…when you hit the shutter button?…And sometimes if you've never done this before,…that might be the most intimidating part.…What I recommend is starting close to home.…Pick a subject matter you already have access to.…